NTU-CSIE-DSA/hw2-BicycleParkingTree/public/hw2-judge/prob.md

 There are numerous bikes in NTU, and the parking lots are scarce.
 Thus, students end up pushing other students' bikes into tight places, and the area gets crowded.
 Not only are the students unable to easily locate the bikes when leaving, but the bikes are also at greater risks of theft.
 In a bid to fully understand the problem, the NTU's General Affairs Office has decided to model students' parking trends.

 To simplify the analysis, each parking slot is considered a vertex, and these slots together form a tree structure.
+There is a coordinate system $[1, c_j]$ in a parking slot $j$ with capacity $c_j$.
 Each slot can accommodate one or more bicycles.
 Students are allowed to park their bicycles at any slot and move them between slots as needed.
 However, to maintain order and cleanliness, the university periodically clears and rearranges the parking areas.
 Bicycles that violate regulations will be relocated to Shuiyuan.
 If students wish to retrieve their bicycles, they must go to Shuiyuan and pay an additional fee.

 There are $5 + 1$ types of operations: